qbaocaca/pytorch/README.md

 # i implement some CNN architectures in pytorch

-most of my implementations are based on aladdin pearson and python engineer. they are very good teachers, the tutorials are very helpful, please find them on youtube:
+most of my implementations are based on aladdin pearson and python engineer tutorials. they are very good sources of learning. please find them on youtube:

 Aladdin Pearson: https://www.youtube.com/playlist?list=PLhhyoLH6IjfxeoooqP9rhU3HJIAVAJ3Vz